 That's the image, the picture, I'd like you to take away with you today.
 Not the image of Jesus trudging along the way with a gaggle of arguing disciples behind him (as fun as that image is!).
 Not even the image of Jesus sitting, with the chastised disciples standing around and a child at his side, although if that were the only image you retained from today that would be OK too.
 But if you could instead take away from here the image of that key person who welcomed you like an innocent child in Christ's name, the image of that key person who first helped you understand just how completely God loves you, you would take an image of Jesus' message of redefined power being put into practice.
 Keep that image refreshed in your mind, so that the next time you encounter an innocent child of nine months or ninety years seeking to find grace and peace you can redefine the image, putting yourself into the picture and welcoming them in Christ's name.
-Now that's the definition of redefined power, real power, the power to help someone know and understand they are loved by you, and by God.
+In that way they too can know and understand they are loved by you, and by God, in Christ.